rhapy01/pethology/README.md

-how the Petology game works for a user:
+How the Petology game works for a user:

 Adopting and Caring for Pets: